konkath/Gazzola/README.md

 - create superuser for your app:
 	- python manage.py createsuperuser
 - profit:
-	- to be seen localy: python manage.py 0.0.0.0:[port]
+	- to be seen localy: python manage.py runserver 0.0.0.0:[port]
-	- to be seen only on your machine: python manage.py 127.0.0.1:[port]
+	- to be seen only on your machine: python manage.py runserver 127.0.0.1:[port]